minio/docs/source/reference/minio-mc/mc-tag-set.rst

 .. end-mc-tag-set-desc

-An object can have up to 10 tags.
+MinIO supports adding up to 10 custom tags to an object.

 .. tab-set::